2011 Lexus LX Interior

 - "The interior is similarly that of a utilitarian SUV Lexus-ized… So outfitted, the cabin is luxurious, but not stylish." -- The Truth About Cars

 The LX 570 is one of few luxury large SUVs that can seat up to eight people.
 Its front seats are comfortable and luxurious, with a spacious second row.
 Reviewers have some complaints about its cramped third row, but this is expected for the class.
-One of the only luxury SUVs said to have third-row seating appropriate for adults is the Lincoln Navigator, which starts at $57,570, almost $21,000 less than the LX 570.

 - "You sit very high behind an upright windshield, so forward visibility is excellent in the conventional SUV fashion.
 Rearward visibility is augmented by a camera, with side and front-view cameras optional." -- The Truth About Cars